Owners manualOwners manual

 If you have been using another booking system, or have a list of your students or members on a spreadsheet, you don't need to add each user manually.
 Instead, look for the Import from CSV button on the People tab.
 Using this option you can select a CSV file and import all your users in one go.

 The CSV file should be a particular format, which is explained on the import screen.

 The easiest way to get started is to first create a user manually, then export the list of users in CSV format.
 That will give you a template which you can refer to, or change and add your own users.

 Each user can be added to a group by assigning a role from the following:

 This role indicates a list of users who have a pre-paid voucher for a flight, usually received as a gift.
 If you use the system's built in support for vouchers, it will add the role automatically.
-When a flight is entered for a user with this role, the role is removed.
+When a flight or training record is entered for a user with this role, the role is removed.
 This means you can see your liability in terms of vouchers sold but not yet fulfilled.
-To do this, use the People tab and filtered by the role Air Experience.
+To do this, use the People tab and filter by the role Voucher.

 The intention is for the student role to be used to keep track of the current student list of the school or club.

 Users with the Student role are able to view and make bookings, book out aircraft, enter flight details, view their training notes and maintain their personal logbook.
 See also Student (Lapsed) and Member.

 Students make use of the Membership renewal date, which you can set when you create the user's account.
 This is useful if you charge for student membership and access to the booking system.
 If they renew membership, the billing system will update the renewal date for you.
 Otherwise, simply change the renewal date to extend their membership.
 If the membership lapses, the system moves the user into the Student (Lapsed) role.
 If you do not want to use this feature, just set a renewal date in the far future.